tapaskapadia/sec-word-clouds/README.md

 # sec-word-clouds
-Website generated from scraping SEC filings and visualizing the data as word clouds https://tapaskapadia.github.io/sec-word-clouds/
+Website generated from scraping SEC filings and visualizing the data as word clouds
+https://tapaskapadia.github.io/sec-word-clouds/

 ## About The Repository
 This repository builds and deploys a static hugo generated website on [GitHub Pages](https://tapaskapadia.github.io/sec-word-clouds/).
-It utilizes a SEC scraper script that can be found  [here](https://github.com/tapaskapadia/sec-forms-word-cloud-script) to pull new SEC filings every weekday automatically utilizing Github Actions.
+It utilizes a SEC scraper script that can be found [here](https://github.com/tapaskapadia/sec-forms-word-cloud-script) to pull and visualize new SEC filings every weekday automatically utilizing Github Actions.

 Regardless if you are interested in SEC filing visualizations or not, this repository provides a great example of a Github Actions Workflow for automating the building and updating of a website on a regular schedule utilizing an external script to generate new static assets.
 #### How the Github Actions Workflow Works: